-Two hundred teenagers to be selected for participation in early college option in Ascension Parish
+Two hundred teenagers to be selected for participation in Early College Option in Ascension Parish

 Latest Weather Blog

-Two hundred teenagers to be selected for participation in early college option in Ascension Parish
+Two hundred teenagers to be selected for participation in Early College Option in Ascension Parish

 GONZALES - Tuesday, the River Parish Community College system will host an open house for eighth graders and their parents to explore an early college option.

-RPCC allows high schoolers to receive a G.E.D. while simultaneously earning a two-year associate's degree.
+RPCC allows high schoolers to receive a high school diploma while simultaneously earning a two-year associate's degree.
 They can do all of this while having a normal high school experience.

 The open house events are happening Tuesday night at the RPCC campus in Gonzales from 6 p.m. to 7 p.m. and will cover the application process and what students can expect from the program.